 Value

-tibble of PoS estimates and the corresponding standard errors for
+tibble of PoS estimates, the corresponding standard errors for

 autocorrelation plots are provided as well.